heyqule/enemy_race_manager/README.md

 - Enemy level 2 and 3 no longer depend on evolution factor.
 Now only unit tiers depend on evolution factor.
 - Another adjustment to leveling curve.
 Early levels will arrive a lot quicker.
   - New evolution point: {0.25, 0.7, 1.5, 3, 8, 15, 24, 36, 50, 70, 100, 150, 210, 280, 360, 450, 550, 700, 1000}
+- Race mods changes:
+  - Lower overall pollution_to_attack values
+  - Support 4 races split
+  - Various standarization changes.
+  - flyer units are now "not-flammable"
+  - ERM_Terran - MK1 units are cheaper to build.
+A lot of other changes.

 ### New race demo
 These race mods are made as educational demos.
 You'll have to download them separately.